nakednous/p5.polyomino.js/README.md

 }
 ```

-See the same above [example](https://github.com/nakednous/p5.polyomino.js/blob/master/examples/glyphs/sketch.js).
+See the same [example](https://github.com/nakednous/p5.polyomino.js/blob/master/examples/glyphs/sketch.js) as above.

-The `shape` property to set (get) the polyomino shape array.
+The `shape` property reads (and writes) the polyomino 2D array shape.

-The `update(memory2D, x, y)` method checks collisions against the `memory2D` array, without modifying it.
+The `update(memory2D, x, y)` method checks the polyomino for collisions against the `memory2D` array which free cells should be `0`.
 It throws 'No row' and 'Out-of-bounds' memory2D reading exceptions and returns a `{ buffer, memoryHitCounter }` object literal, where `buffer` is a copy of the `memory2D` array after adding the polyomino at position `(x, y)` and `memoryHitCounter` counts the `memory2D` number of cells hit by the polyomino.
+Good for [tile-matching videogames](https://en.wikipedia.org/wiki/Tile-matching_video_game).